linhuixiao/Awesome-Visual-Grounding/README.md

 ### 🔥 New

-- 🔥🔥🔥 **Our Grounding survey has been accepted by TPAMI in October 30, 2025 !!!**
+- 🔥🔥🔥 **Our Grounding survey has been accepted by TPAMI on October 30, 2025 !!!**

 - 🔥 **We made our survey paper public and created this repository on** **December 28, 2024**.